Introduction to the method of multiple scales

 Let us check solvability of this system using the cross derivative test

-The system is compatible and thus the function $h_{0}$ exists as a function of two variables.
+The system is compatible, and thus the function $h_{0}$ exists as a function of two variables.
 Of course, whether or not $h_{0}$ exists is only of academic interest for us since our only aim is to find the solution of the original equation $y(t)$.
-Defining an amplitude, $A(t)$ by